TensorKnight/End-to-End-ML/README.md

   * Hyperparameter tuning is currently **disabled for speed** during initial evaluation but can be **enabled** for fine-tuning in production.

 ---
+### **7.3 Transfer Learning Block**

+To leverage prior knowledge and improve generalization, a **Transfer Learning** block was integrated into the pipeline.
+The goal was to assess whether features or representations from external datasets (pretrained models) could enhance predictions on mosquito habitability.

+#### Key Highlights:

+- A pretrained model (e.g., tree-based models on similar climate datasets) was partially reused to initialize weights or embeddings.
+- Features from auxiliary datasets were mapped and aligned with our main dataset to guide model learning.
+- Experiments were conducted by freezing early layers and fine-tuning higher layers on our labeled data.
+- Performance was benchmarked against traditional training from scratch to assess benefit.

+*Result*: While traditional models already achieved high scores, transfer learning helped validate generalizability and opened future directions for integrating external knowledge sources.

 ## 8. Pipeline